ACHarrison32/4143-PLC/Assignments/A02/README.md

-# Assignment 02 - Github Repo
+# :desktop_computer: Assignment 02 - Github Repo
 ## Assignment Description
 ### To create a github repository for the 4142 Programming Language Concepts class.